 This is the first of a three-part series:

 - Part 1: A Proactive Response to Domestic Violence: Understanding & Identifying Incarcerated Batterers (this webinar)

-- Sept 23: A Proactive Response to Domestic Violence
+- Part 2: A Proactive Response to Domestic Violence

-- Jan 12, 2021: A Proactive Response to Domestic Violence: Collaboration in Facility and Parole-Based Batterer Intervention Programming
+- Part 3: A Proactive Response to Domestic Violence: Collaboration in Facility and Parole-Based Batterer Intervention Programming